Power Up

 When women are at the table, their health, their rights and their interests are better represented.

-Power Up uses technology innovations to:
+Power Up used technology innovations to:

-- Improve the detection and resulting actions in high-risk pregnancy situations
+1. Improve the detection and resulting actions in high-risk pregnancy situations

-- Improve local services by implementing accessible, measurable and actionable surveys on service satisfaction levels
+2. Improve local services by implementing accessible, measurable and actionable surveys on service satisfaction levels

-- Leverage newly-created e-learning modules on the village budgeting process that emphasize the ways in which women can strengthen their voices and influences budgets towards better outcomes for themselves and their families.
+3. Leverage newly-created e-learning modules on the village budgeting process that emphasize the ways in which women can strengthen their voices and influences budgets towards better outcomes for themselves and their families.

-As part of Power Up, women are engaging with local women’s groups that operate at the village level and women’s caucuses at the provincial level.
+As part of Power Up, women engaged with local women’s groups that operate at the village level and women’s caucuses at the provincial level.
 Local partners hope that this increased participation in local planning and decision-making by women will empower future generations of women and girls in West Nusa Tenggara.

-What are we doing?
+What did we do?

 PARTICIPATION

-encouraging women to participate in village development and budget processes
+Encouraged women to participate in village development and budget processes

 INNOVATION

-using technology to enable women to hold their governments accountable
+Used technology to enable women to hold their governments accountable

 RESPONSIVENESS

-supporting public institutions to use technology to better respond to women's needs
+Supported public institutions to use technology to better respond to women's needs

-What do we hope to achieve?
+What did we achieve?